-First, students will deliver an introduction to the audience and judges in the form of a short "Team Shokai".
-Then they will participate in three rounds: the Individual Round, Team Round, and Toss-Up Round.
+First, students will deliver an introduction to the audience and judges in the form of a short "Team Shōkai".
+They will then participate in three rounds: the Individual Round, Team Round, and Toss-Up Round.
 During these rounds students will be asked to answer questions in a few different ways, but questions will ONLY be read once.